 \section{Abstract}

-We study the properties of the symplectic $sp(2N)$ algebra deformed by means of the Dunkl operators, which describe the dynamical symmetry of the generalized $N$-particle Calogero model.
+We study the properties of the symplectic $sp(2N)$ algebra deformed using Dunkl operators, which describe the dynamical symmetry of the generalized $N$-particle quantum Calogero model.
 It contains a symmetry subalgebra formed by the deformed unitary generators as well as the (nondeformed) $sl(2,R)$ conformal subalgebra.
 An explicit relation among the deformed symplectic generators is derived.
-Based on matching between the Casimir elements of the conformal spin and Dunkl angular momentum algebras, the wavefunctions of the both the standard and generalized Calogero models, being expressed in terms of the deformed spherical harmonics, are classified according to infinite-dimensional lowest-state $sl(2,R)$ multiplets.
+Based on the matching between the Casimir elements of the conformal spin and Dunkl angular momentum algebras, the independent wavefunctions of the both the standard and generalized Calogero models, expressed in terms of the deformed spherical harmonics, are classified according to infinite-dimensional lowest-state $sl(2,R)$ multiplets.
 Meanwhile, any polynomial integral of motion of the (generalized) Calogero-Moser model generates a finite-dimensional highest-state conformal multiplet with descendants expressed via the Weyl-ordered product in quantum field theory.